nathanmarks/isparta2/README.md

 # isparta [![Build Status][travis-image]][travis-url] [![NPM version][npm-image]][npm-url] [![No Maintenance Intended][unmaintained-image]][unmaintained-url]

-#### Currently deciding whether to fork and continue this lib as `isparta2` in light of the author abandoning the original project.
+#### Nothing to see right now.
+Currently deciding whether or not to fork and continue this lib as `isparta2` in light of the author abandoning the original project.
 (He did not appear interested in allowing others to contribute to the original repo and continue fixing issues).

 > Isparta is a code coverage tool for ES6 using [babel](https://github.com/babel/babel).